-- The unit enters defrosting mode according to the temperature value of T3 and T4 as well as the compressor running time. - In defrosting mode, the compressor continues to run, the indoor and outdoor motor will cease operation, the defrost light of the indoor unit will turn on, and the "U" symbol is displayed.
+- The unit enters defrosting mode according to the temperature difference between T2 and T1, as well as the compressor runtime. - In defrosting mode, the compressor continues to run, the indoor and outdoor motor will cease operation, the defrost light of the indoor unit will turn on, and the "UF" symbol is displayed.

-- If any one of the following conditions is satisfied, defrosting ends and the machine switches to normal heating mode: - T3 rises above TCDE1. - T3 maintained above TCDE2 for 80 seconds. - Unit runs for 15 minutes consecutively in defrosting mode.
+• If any one of the following conditions is satisfied, defrosting ends and the machine switches to normal heating mode: